motivation-zone/db-service/CONTRIBUTING.md

 # Precommit
 We use husky & lint-staged npm packages for creating precommit checking.
-Before every commit next command is run.
+Before every commit next command is run for every changed files.
 ```
     make lint.staged
 ```
-It checks code styles for /src and /tests folder and run functional tests
+It checks code styles for /src and /tests folder and run functional tests.

 # Environments
 ```